-In 2014 the Program placed observers aboard 100% of the trips by purse-seine vessels of carrying capacity greater than 363 metric tons (Class 6) in the Agreement Area, as required by the AIDCP, with the exception of one vessel of a non-Party (Kiribati) that departed from a port in the eastern Pacific Ocean, without an observer, for which the Secretariat has no information other than the departure date, and that it left port with all fishing gear and full crew onboard.
+In 2015 the Program placed observers aboard 100% of the trips by purse-seine vessels of carrying capacity greater than 363 metric tons (Class 6) in the Agreement Area, as required by the AIDCP.

-In 2014, the Ecuadorian national program had a goal of sampling approximately one-third of the trips by its fleet, and the Colombian, European Union, Mexican, Nicaraguan, Panamanian, and Venezuelan national programs each had a goal of sampling approximately half of the trips by their respective fleets.
+In 2015, the Ecuadorian national program had a goal of sampling approximately one-third of the trips by its fleet, and the Colombian, European Union, Mexican, Nicaraguan, Panamanian, and Venezuelan national programs each had a goal of sampling approximately half of the trips by their respective fleets.
 The IATTC program covered the remainder of the trips of vessels from these seven fleets, plus all trips by vessels of other fleets, except for the one noted above, for a total of 59% of all trips.

-During 2014, AIDCP observers departed on 767 fishing trips made in the Agreement Area by vessels operating under the flags of Colombia, Ecuador, El Salvador, European Union (Spain), Guatemala, Mexico, Nicaragua, Panama, the United States, Vanuatu, and Venezuela (Table 1).
-Of these, 17 trips were by vessels of less than 363 tons capacity required to carry observers during closure periods, or as required by IATTC Resolution C-12-08, and nine Class-6 vessels were monitored by WCPFC observers crossendorsed under the MOC.
-An additional 21 trips were accompanied by AIDCP observers but did not have any fishing activity in the Agreement Area; these trips are not included in Table 1.
+During 2015, AIDCP observers departed on 858 fishing trips made in the Agreement Area by vessels operating under the flags of Colombia, Ecuador, El Salvador, European Union (Spain), Guatemala, Mexico, Nicaragua, Panama, the United States, and Venezuela (Table 1).
+Of these, 18 trips were by vessels of less than 363 tons capacity required to carry observers during closure periods, or as required by IATTC Resolution C-12-08, and 10 were Class-6 vessels monitored by WCPFC cross-endorsed observers.
+An additional 12 trips were accompanied by AIDCP observers but did not have any fishing activity in the Agreement Area; these trips are not included in Table 1.